 One of the things I wanted my kids to work on while making this was writing their numbers.
 Please understand, though, that this is not “math,” but “handwriting.”
 Still an important and necessary skill!

-So in addition to writing out their numbers, we were able to work on counting, recognizing numbers, skip counting, recognizing the difference between even and odd numbers, and counting backwards.
+So in addition to writing out their numbers, we were able to work on many math skills:

 To help work on these skills, I used two different color links, red and yellow.
 I worked first with my daughter (first grade) and let her write the numbers on the red strips.
 Because the links would alternate, she had to write only ODD numbers on her strips.
 (Need more fun practice sorting even and odd numbers?
-Try this bean bag toss game, or subscribe to our email newsletter to get an exclusive even and odd number sort freebie!)
+Try this bean bag toss game)

 This was great practice for her, as she is used to skip counting by 2’s, but doesn’t usually count by 2’s starting at one.